Neil MacKenzie

 Neil David MacKenzie (born 15 April 1976) is an English former footballer who played as a midfielder.
 He scored 38 goals in 479 league and cup appearances across a 19-year career.

-Starting his career at Stoke City in 1996, after three years he moved on to Cambridge United, following a short loan period.
-After this he spent a season with Kidderminster Harriers, then another season with Blackpool, before signing with Mansfield Town in 2002.
-After two years he transferred to Scunthorpe United, where he was loaned out to Hereford United, before signing with Notts County in 2007.
-County loaned him back to both former club Kidderminster and Port Vale in 2008, before he joined Tamworth in 2009 via another old club, Mansfield Town.
+Starting his career at Stoke City in 1996, after three years, he moved on to Cambridge United, following a short loan period.
+After this, he spent a season with Kidderminster Harriers, then another season with Blackpool, before signing with Mansfield Town in 2002.
+After two years, he transferred to Scunthorpe United, where he was loaned out to Hereford United, before signing with Notts County in 2007.
+County loaned him back to both former club Kidderminster and Port Vale in 2008 before he joined Tamworth in 2009 via another old club, Mansfield Town.
 In 2011, he switched to Evesham United via St Neots Town.
-He joined Halesowen Town in 2013, and helped the club to the Northern Premier League Division One South title in 2013–14, then moved on to Hinckley AFC in July 2015.
+He joined Halesowen Town in 2013 and helped the club to the Northern Premier League Division One South title in 2013–14, then moved on to Hinckley AFC in July 2015.

 Career

 Stoke City

 MacKenzie began his career at Stoke City, signing as a trainee in 1996.
 He made his senior debut in a First Division clash with Portsmouth on 26 October 1996, replacing Kevin Keen in stoppage time.
 He won his first senior start on 29 January 1997, playing in a 2–1 home defeat to Bolton Wanderers.
-Ten days later he scored his first competitive goal, bagging the opening goal of a 2–1 win over Oxford United at the Victoria Ground.
+Ten days later, he scored his first competitive goal, bagging the opening goal of a 2–1 win over Oxford United at the Victoria Ground.
 In all he played 23 games in his maiden season for the club.
-He played fourteen games in the 1997–98 relegation season, including a heavy 7–0 defeat at home to Birmingham City on 10 January.
+He played 14 games in the 1997–98 relegation season, including a heavy 7–0 defeat at home to Birmingham City on 10 January.
 He played just six Second Division games in 1998–99.

 Cambridge United

 Neil was loaned out in March of that year to Cambridge.
 Playing in four games and scoring one goal, he played a small part in the club's Third Division promotion campaign.
 He had impressed so much on his loan spell that Cambridge purchased him from the "Potters" for a £40,000 fee at the beginning of the 1999–2000 campaign.
-He went on to make 27 appearances for the "U's" that season.
+He made 27 appearances for the "U's" that season.

 Kidderminster Harriers

-He was sacked by Cambridge due to "persistent misconduct" in November 2000; this followed an incident at the club's sporting dinner which left him facing a public order offence in court.
+Cambridge sacked him due to "persistent misconduct" in November 2000; this followed an incident at the club's sporting dinner which left him facing a public order offence in court.
 Following this he dropped back into the basement division to sign for Kidderminster Harriers.
 He played 23 league games in what was the "Harriers" first season of the league football.